caspiankeyes/recursionOS/01 pareto-lang-command-docs.md

+# `recursionOS`
-# recursionOS: The Pareto-Language Interface to Recursive Cognition
+# The Pareto-Language Interface to Recursive Cognition

 **Welcome to the recursionOS command interface: a symbolic cognition shell for tracing, aligning, reflecting, and evolving recursive intelligence.**